microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [1-866-365-8110](tel:1-866-365-8110) |

-### name.usa::cdc/south_carolina/state_name Active Phase (16_and_older)
+### name.usa::cdc/south_carolina/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* South Carolina's phased approach to its COVID-19 vaccine rollout was focused on saving lives, which is why those most at risk for severe illness and death were prioritized to receive vaccine first.
-With more and more vaccine becoming available and more and more people receiving their shots, South Carolina is now able to open vaccines to anyone 16 and older.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/south_dakota/state_name